ClementTsang/bottom/CONTRIBUTING.md

 ## Feature reports

-Feature suggestions can be submitted via [GitHub Issues](https://github.com/ClementTsang/bottom/issues) using the "feature" tag.
+Feature suggestions can be submitted using the "feature" tag.
 Prior to submission, please look to see if this has already been suggested or solved; if it has and is not resolved, it would be better to comment on the relevant report.

 Within your feature report, try to answer the given prompts - in particular, state the specific feature you want and if possible, please state why you want this added to the program.

 ## Bug reports

-Bug reports can be submitted via [GitHub Issues](https://github.com/ClementTsang/bottom/issues) using the "bug" tag.
+Bug reports can be submitted using the "bug" tag.
 Prior to submission, please look to see if this has already been reported or solved; if it has and is not resolved, it would be better to comment on the relevant report.

 Within your bug report, try to answer the given prompts.
 Be as specific as possible - describe your bug to the best of your ability, how to replicate it, and provide information like screenshots, OS and terminal.
 It can be very useful to help whoever is dealing with the issue!

 ## Other types of reports

 For reports/suggestions that don't fit the definition of a feature or bug, try to use the other tags:

-- documentation: If you note a typo, or want to suggest something to do with the documentation of bottom, use this.
+- `documentation`: If you note a typo, or want to suggest something to do with the documentation of bottom, use this.
-- question: If you have a question, and not really a suggestion or request, then use this tag.
+- `question`: If you have a question, and not really a suggestion or request, then use this tag.
-- ci, investigative, refactoring: Generally, these are for internal use to track issues in order to manage GitHub Projects, and won't be the appropriate topic for a report.
+- `ci`, `investigative`, `refactoring`: Generally, these are for internal use to track issues in order to manage GitHub Projects, and won't be the appropriate topic for a report.
-- other: If your suggestion doesn't fit those categories, then use this.
+- `other`: If your suggestion or issue doesn't fit those categories, then use this.

 ## Pull requests